VinaFu/GettingStartedwithProgramminginJava11-1/README.md

     Only ONE class; static void; System.out.println("...");
       // println = print line
+      // void = specifies that a method should not have a return value

            JRE = Java Runtime Environment - enbale executive JDK = Java Development Kit - provide tools to create Java apps